rsp/getnode/README.md

 ----
-If you find any bugs or have any suggestion, please use [the issue tracking system](https://github.com/rsp/getnode/issues) or fork the project on GitHub, fix it and send me a pull request.
+If you find any bugs or have any suggestion, please use [the issue tracking system](https://github.com/rsp/getnode/issues) or fork the project on GitHub, commit your changes and send me a pull request.

 TODO
 ----